 How do I get campsite reservations?

 Reservations are required at the following campgrounds: Indian Cove, Black Rock, Jumbo Rocks, Ryan, Cottonwood, Sheep Pass Group Campground, Cottonwood Group Campground, and Indian Cove Group Campground.
-Campsite reservations must be made on recreation.gov.
-They can be made up to six months in advance up to the day of the camping trip (subject to availability).
+Campsite reservations can only made on recreation.gov or by calling 1-877-444-6777.
+Reservations be made up to six months in advance (subject to availability).

 How do I get a first-come, first-served campsite?